joegreen88/mysql-version-control/README.md

 This command is useful for development & testing developments where you may wish to, for example, tear down your database between test runs.

+Use the `confirm` option to bypass the confirmation prompt, e.g.

+    vendor/bin/teardown <environment> --confirm